bobbydurrett/PythonDBAGraphs/README.md

 password, and output directories.

-The configuration directory contains the file userandfilenames.txt which has the Oracle user name and the file names for the ASH CPU report configuration and the name of the password file.
+The configuration directory contains the file userandfilenames.txt which has the Oracle user name and the name of the password file.

 The password directory contains the password file.
 It has lines in this
 format: